aneto0/hieratika/README.md

 * \[F6.1\] Allow users to concurrently edit and store private configuraton schedules;
 * \[F6.2\] Allow users to concurrently compare and copy from others' schedules;
 * \[F6.3\] Prevent users from editing other users schedules;

+## Architecture

+Hieratika is a **RESTful** client-server application with a well defined API based on HTTP and JSON for data representation.

+By design Hieratika makes no assumptions on the:

+* database technology that is used to store the parameters;
+* plant system loading mechanisms and interfaces;
+* programming languages and libraries for the parameter validations;
+* plant system live variables monitoring interfaces;
+* authentication technology that is used to validate the user operations.

 ## TODO